Optum/graph2gnn/documentation/docs/examples/node-level.md

 # Node Classification
-Node classification on the <a href="https://paperswithcode.com/dataset/cora" target="_blank">Cora benchmark</a> dataset from a TigerGraph DB using g2gnn.
+Node classification on the <a href="https://paperswithcode.com/dataset/cora" target="_blank">Cora benchmark</a> dataset from a TigerGraph DB using g2gnn and DGL.

 ### Overview
 Node classification, especially with the Cora dataset, is a common "Hello, world" for GNNs.
 The dataset is a single, homogenious graph of 2708 academic papers on 7 different topics.
 The edges between the papers represent one paper citing the works of the other.
 The task is to use the contents of each paper (one-hot encoded word-vectors) and the graph to determine which topic the paper is about.